 If your cut fits any of these criteria you may need stitches:

 - Continues deep into the flesh

 Get off the trail ASAP and seek medical care!
 It will be hard to clean and heal this wound on the trail and it could lead to severe infection.

 Most hiking medical kits come with some general supplies, but I suggest you do a little alteration.
-Good equipment to have on hand for cuts and scrapes are:
+Good equipment to have in your first aid kit for cuts and scrapes are: